10 Most Underrated Rolling Stones Songs

 For true blue, hardcore Rolling Stones fans, there are no underrated songs, as we love pretty much everything they put out.
 But for others, or the casual fan who just knows the hits, we hope this list turns you on not just to these songs but to the albums they were released on.

-# 10 – Sweet Sounds Of Heaven – Hackney Diamonds
+# 10 – “Sweet Sounds of Heaven” – Hackney Diamonds

-# 9 – Summer Romance – Emotional Rescue
+# 9 – “Summer Romance” – Emotional Rescue

-The Rolling Stones’ Emotional Rescue album served as the follow-up to their worldwide smash, Some Girls, which was released in 1978.
+The Rolling Stones’ Emotional Rescue album served as the follow-up to their worldwide smash Some Girls, released in 1978.
 Coming two years after that album, Emotional Rescue was released in the spring of 1980.
 This is, I think, one of the band’s most underrated albums because it was cast in the shadow of Some Girls.
 It was often compared to that record, which really wasn’t fair because Some Girls was one of the best albums ever released.
 It also served as the band’s decade-closing record to a phenomenal ten years of music they had released in the ’70s.

 Besides being a follow-up to Some Girls, Emotional Rescue was also sandwiched between the Some Girls album and Tattoo You, which came out in 1981.
 This also makes it one of the forgotten Stones albums that we think deserves a little bit more love than it has gotten.

-# 8 – Off The Hook – The Rolling Stones, Now!
+# 8 – “Off the Hook” – The Rolling Stones, Now!

 Over the years, this song has kind of gotten lost.
 It’s a simple tune, but that’s what rock and roll is all about, especially in the ’50s and early ’60s.
 Just a few chord changes and a simple melody, but that’s all you needed if you had a passionate performance and great playing.
 This song was also one of the few originals that the Stones had composed on those first couple of albums, which were mainly covers of blues songs.

-# 7 – Stupid Girl – Aftermath
+# 7 – “Stupid Girl” – Aftermath

 In the number seven position on our “10 Most Underrated Rolling Stones Songs” list is another ’60s Rolling Stones song that was released on both the United States and United Kingdom versions of the grand Aftermath album.
 It was interesting that these different editions of the same album even had different covers and, of course, different track listings.
 However, in this case, “Stupid Girl” was placed as the second track on both the US and UK editions of the album.
 This song was also covered by the rock band Garbage about forty years later.
 The album Aftermath was released in 1966.
 “Stupid Girl” was the B-side to the album’s single “Paint It, Black.”

-# 6 – The Worst – Voodoo Lounge
+# 6 – “The Worst” – Voodoo Lounge

 There’s a bit of a country vibe, a bit of a Celtic vibe; it’s a whole lot of influence going on in this song, which makes a lot of sense because this is a man who has traveled the world many times, laid his guitar down, and just hung out with just about everybody and anybody who wanted to engage in conversation with the man who is one of the most loved rock stars of all time.
-The song was released on the Voodoo Loung album which came out in 1993.
+The song was released on the Voodoo Lounge album, which came out in 1993.

-# 5 – Dance Little Sister – It’s Only Rock ‘n Roll
+# 5 – “Dance Little Sister” – It’s Only Rock ’n Roll

 At the halfway point on our “10 Most Underrated Rolling Stones Songs” list is one of those B-sides that we always thought was better than the A-side.
 The Rolling Stones song “Dance Little Sister” was the B-side to the second single released from the album It’s Only Rock ‘n Roll.
 The A-side of this single was a cover of the classic Motown song “Ain’t Too Proud to Beg.”
 The initial single from the album was the title track “It’s Only Rock ‘n Roll.”

 The It’s Only Rock ‘n Roll album was released in 1974 and followed Goats Head Soup, which came out in 1973.
 This was kind of a slower period for the Rolling Stones as these two albums are not always met with great critical acclaim and are considered by some as maybe the weakest of the band’s 1970s output.
 However, that was usually the opinion back in the mid-’70s when this was going on.
-Looking back in time, of course, these are great rock and roll albums.
+Looking back, of course, these are great rock and roll albums.

 Of course, if you look at the Rolling Stones’ output in the ’70s, they had Sticky Fingers in 1971 and Exile on Main St. in 1972, which are pretty hard to follow up.
 Then, after It’s Only Rock ‘n Roll came out in 1974, the Stones released Black and Blue in 1976, which was a transitional album for the group as they had just added Ronnie Wood, who replaced Mick Taylor.
 And then, of course, there is the album Some Girls, which closed out the decade in an incredible fashion.

-# 4 – Torn And Frayed – Exile On Main Street
+# 4 – “Torn and Frayed” – Exile on Main St.

-# 3 – Terrifying – Steel Wheels
+# 3 – “Terrifying” – Steel Wheels

-# 2 – Moonlight Mile – Sticky Fingers
+# 2 – “Moonlight Mile” – Sticky Fingers

 Putting the Rolling Stones song “Moonlight Mile” in the second spot on our list is an interesting choice for various reasons.
 One reason is that it is one of the most popular Rolling Stones songs in the catalog among die-hard fans.
 All Stone fans love this song, and that’s just one of the reasons why it’s ranked so high.
 Another reason is that it never became a hit; it was never released as a single, and as far as mass culture goes, it’s not a well-known song.
 It’s primarily known among dedicated fans, which, of course, includes a lot of people.